castro-gzlz/nep-des/README.md

 <img width="5540" alt="nep_dens_example5" src="https://github.com/user-attachments/assets/d9c7e081-6b18-4186-bf22-813d50391cdc" />

 This plot can also incorporate the tidal boundary (i.e. survival limit) studied in <a href="https://ui.adsabs.harvard.edu/abs/2026A%26A...709L..17C/abstract">
   Castro-González et al. (2026)</a>, which **closely follows the observed density distribution, simultaneously explaining both the scarcity of Neptunes in the desert and their accumulation along the ridge**.
 In this interpretation, the ridge emerges because there are not enough low-density Neptunes to be deposited significantly beyond it after HEM.
-In addition, we include the density histogram across the ridge and savanna regions (for convenience, the transition is set here at 8 days), **revealing an intriguing concentration of ridge Neptunes at densities of ~1.6–1.7 g cm<sup>−3</sup>** (<a href="https://ui.adsabs.harvard.edu/abs/2026A%26A...709L..17C/abstract">
-  Castro-González et al. 2026</a>).
+In addition, we include the density histogram across the ridge and savanna regions (for convenience, the transition is set here at 8 days), **revealing an intriguing concentration of ridge Neptunes at densities of ~1.6–1.7 g cm<sup>−3</sup>** (<a href="https://ui.adsabs.harvard.edu/abs/2026A%26A...709L..17C/abstract">Castro-González et al. 2026</a>).

 ## Credits